banacorn/bs-nd/README.md

 # bs-node

-Node bindings for BuckleScript, someone's gotta bite the bullet
+Node bindings for BuckleScript

+# Usage

+The top level module is named `Nd`, since the name `Node` has been taken.